canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeapps-on-canonical-kubernetes/kubeapps-on-canonical-kubernetes.md

 ## Overview
 Duration: 1

-This tutorial will guide you through the installation of Kubeapps on the Canonical Distribution of Kubernetes.
+This tutorial will guide you through the installation of Kubeapps on the Canonical Distribution of Kubernetes®*.

 ### Kubeapps